 The beanie, beret, and page-boy hat—aside from keeping us looking stylish and trendy—are also essential tools for concealing dirty or lifeless locks.
-Plus, according to our friends at Pinterest, searches for these hat hairstyles are up 208%.
+Plus, according to our friends at Pinterest, searches for these hat hairstyles were up 208% in 2018.

-We love the undone look of Joan Smalls's braid—you really have to look twice to see that it's there.
+We love the undone look of Joan Smalls' braid—you really have to look twice to see that it's there.
 Follow her lead by gathering your hair loosely to one side and braiding the bottom half of it.
 Let some strands fall out of place, et voilà.

 Your natural texture looks great peeking out from underneath a hat—but in order to keep the fabric from roughing up your curls, opt for a silk-lined or silk-blend hat if you can.

 For that barely polished cow-girl, er, we mean cool-girl look (okay, maybe both), use a wide-barreled curling iron to give your hair some subtle bend.
 Use a flexible hairspray like R+Co's Outer Space ($32) to keep the look intact.

 But again, we still love the classic way to wear a page boy hat: no fuss, cozy, and cool.
 (And concealing those un-shampooed roots?
 The ultimate bonus.)